ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 {: #endpoint-security-options}

  - {{site.data.keyword.Bluemix_notm}} Workload Protection** - Fully integrated into {{site.data.keyword.Bluemix_notm}} with automation aspects and ties in with {{site.data.keyword.Bluemix_notm}} {{site.data.keyword.compliance_long}}
  - 3rd Party Endpoint Protection and Detection (EPP/EDR) - Stand-alone solutions without {{site.data.keyword.Bluemix_notm}} integration, but that may be applicable if a customer is using an endpoint security solution on-prem or in a multi-cloud situation.
-IBM Security, now known as Cybersecurity Services (CSS), has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax) IBM Cybersecurity Services also sells, consults on, implements and manages various 3rd party EPP/EDR market solutions
+IBM Security, now known as Cybersecurity Services, has a EPP/EDR solution known as [Reaqtq](https://mediacenter.ibm.com/media/IBM+Security+ReaQta+Explained/1_l31z0vax) IBM Cybersecurity Services also sells, consults on, implements and manages various 3rd party EPP/EDR market solutions
  - No workload protection endpoint security- This option depends upon the customer risk profile and what type of workloads are being used.
 This could be applicable in a private environment with no Internet access or low risk situations with dev and test environments, and perhaps where cost is a factor.

 ### Best practices